CORE

 When Regulatory Agency-specific conformance rules conflict with CDISC Conformance Rules, will the Regulatory Agency rules supersede the CDISC Rules?

-• There are small but important implementation differences between the CDISC standards and the regulatory agencies implementation.
+• There are small but important implementation differences between the CDISC Conformance Rules and the Regulatory Agency-specific rules.

 Access to CORE Source Code via GitHub